steelsojka/pdiffy/README.md

 for comparing different states of a website.

 ## Getting Started
-Install the module with: `npm install -g pdiffy`
+Install the module with: `npm install pdiffy`

 ## Documentation
 Run `pdiffy server` to start the interface and web server.